Shopify Vs. BigCommerce: Which eCommerce giant suits you the most?

 BigCommerce

-BigCommerce is designed for users with little to no website-building experience, yet it remains flexible enough for developers and power users to customize the code.
+BigCommerce is designed for users with little to no website-building experience, yet it remains flexible enough for developers and power users to customise the code.
 You can build a store from scratch or leverage built-in sales-boosting features, though it takes some time to get entirely comfortable with the platform.

 Shopify

 Shopify stands out with its minimalist, intuitive interface and detailed step-by-step guides.
-You follow the in-app instructions to add products and customize your store — no technical worries, so you can focus entirely on business strategy.
+You follow the in-app instructions to add products and customise your store — no technical worries, so you can focus entirely on business strategy.

 Verdict: In terms of ease of use, Shopify clearly outperforms BigCommerce.
 Its user-friendly interface, clear menus, and guided setup process allow you to launch and manage your store quickly and efficiently.